-Today I’ve got something important to share…
+Today, I’ve got something important to share…

-A large tropical storm is brewing.
+Especially when a large tropical storm is brewing.

-Maybe it will reach hurricane status, or maybe not.
+Sometimes, they reach hurricane status, sometimes not.

 And some WILL reach landfall along the US coastline.